top of page

 Common Challenges and Difficulties

-• Emotional Overwhelm: 84% experience emotional overwhelm weekly, with anxiety and sadness being the most common triggers.
+Emotional Overload: 84% experience emotional overload weekly, with anxiety and sadness being the most common triggers.
 This often leads to fatigue, mental overload, and difficulty putting emotions into perspective.

 Self-Regulation Strategies